divyachapan/microsoft-365-docs/microsoft-365/enterprise/content-delivery-networks.md

 > [!NOTE]
 > The Microsoft 365 CDN is only available to tenants in the **Production** (worldwide) cloud.
 Tenants in the US Government, China and Germany clouds do not currently support the Microsoft 365 CDN.

 The Microsoft 365 CDN is composed of multiple CDNs that allow you to host static assets in multiple locations, or _origins_, and serve them from global high-speed networks.
-Depending on the kind of content you want to host in the Microsoft 365 CDN, you can add **public** origins, **private** origins or both.

 ![Microsoft 365 CDN conceptual diagram.](../media/O365-CDN/o365-cdn-flow-transparent.svg "Microsoft 365 CDN conceptual diagram")

 Content in **public** origins within the Microsoft 365 CDN is accessible anonymously, and can be accessed by anyone who has URLs to hosted assets.
 Because access to content in public origins is anonymous, you should only use them to cache non-sensitive generic content such as Javascript files, scripts, icons and images.
 The Microsoft 365 CDN is used by default for downloading generic resource assets like the Microsoft 365 client applications from a public origin.

-**Private** origins within the Microsoft 365 CDN provide private access to user content such as SharePoint Online document libraries, sites and proprietary images.
-Access to content in private origins is secured with dynamically generated tokens so it can only be accessed by users with permissions to the original document library or storage location.
-Private origins in the Microsoft 365 CDN can only be used for SharePoint Online content, and you can only access assets through redirection from your SharePoint Online tenant.

 The Microsoft 365 CDN service is included as part of your SharePoint Online subscription.